karlhorky/playwright-tricks/README.md

 }
 ```

-...and then read out the version with `yq` in a minimal job, set it as output and pass it along to the second job for usage to set the Docker image version in the [`jobs.<job_id>.container.image`](https://docs.github.com/en/actions/how-tos/write-workflows/choose-where-workflows-run/run-jobs-in-a-container#defining-the-container-image) expression:
+Once you have the exact version in `package.json`, read out the version with `yq` in a minimal job, set it as output and then use the output in the second job to set the Docker image version in the [`jobs.<job_id>.container.image`](https://docs.github.com/en/actions/how-tos/write-workflows/choose-where-workflows-run/run-jobs-in-a-container#defining-the-container-image) expression:

 `.github/workflows/ci-container.yml`